Downward Departure in Federal Sentencing

 In summary, downward departure forensic examinations require an extensive reflection of psychiatric, psychosocial, and medical factors and their impact on the defendant.
 Additionally, a knowing and voluntary admission of responsibility, the defendant’s immaturity, defendant’s minor role in the crime, defendant’s mental disorder that reduces capacity to appreciate the conduct’s criminal nature, are adequate justifications for a downward departure.

+There are some limitations and prohibitions that we will discuss with you further and let you know specifically if you would be eligible for a downward departure in regards to a present offense you may be facing.
 If you are being charged with a federal crime, contact our law firm and we will discuss all your options in order to get you the best possible results.